Katharine Hepburn: Acting style and screen persona

 According to reports, Hepburn was not an instinctive actor.
 She liked to study the text and character carefully beforehand, making sure she knew them thoroughly, and then to rehearse as much as possible and film multiple takes of a scene.
 With a genuine passion for acting she committed heavily to each role and insisted on learning any necessary skills and performing stunts herself.
 She was known to learn not only her own lines but also those of her co-stars.
 Commenting on her motivation, Stanley Kramer said, "Work, work, work.
 She can work till everyone drops."
 Hepburn involved herself in the production of each of her films, making suggestions for the script and stating her opinion on everything from costumes to lighting to camerawork.

 The characters Hepburn played were, with very few exceptions, wealthy and intelligent, and often strong and independent.
 These tough characters tended to be humbled in some form and revealed to have a hidden vulnerability.
 Garson Kanin described what he called "the formula for a Hepburn success: A high-class, or stuck-up ... girl is brought down to earth by an earthy type, or a lowbrow ... or a cataclysmic situation.
 It seems to have worked time and time again."
 Due to this repeated character arc, Hepburn embodied the "contradictions" of the "nature and status of women", and the strong females she depicts are eventually "restored to a safe position within the status quo".
 Film critic Molly Haskell has commented on the importance of this to Hepburn's career: With an intimidating presence, it was necessary that her characters "do some kind of self-abasement, to stay on the good side of the audience".

 Hepburn is one of the most celebrated American actresses, but she has also been criticized for a lack of versatility.
 Her on-screen persona closely matched her own real personality, something Hepburn admitted herself.
 In 1991 she told a journalist, "I think I'm always the same.
 I had a very definite personality, and I liked material that showed that personality."
 Playwright and author David Macaray has said, "Picture Katharine Hepburn in every movie she ever starred in, and ask yourself if she's not playing, essentially, the same part over and over ...
 Icon or no icon, let's not confuse a truly fascinating and unique woman with a superior actress."
 Another repeated criticism is that her demeanor was too cold.
+Writer and socialite Helen Lawrenson described Hepburn as "the most egregious example" of a classical Hollywood star receiving undue praise for their acting ability, viewing her more as a compelling personality than a distinguished acting talent.